Bugyei-Thomas/Bugyei-Thomas/README.md

 <br>

 ## $ whoami: Thomas Bugyei  ~ Certified In Cybersecurity | Ethical Hacker
 I am a certified cybersecurity professional with a sharp focus in ethical hacking.
-If it's connected, I'm on it, whether it's **wireless networks**, **mobile devices**, **corporate systems**, or **web applications**.
+If it's connected to the internet, I'm on it, whether it's **wireless networks**, **mobile devices**, **corporate systems**, or **web applications**.
 My mission?
 To explore, secure, and elevate anything that speaks ones and zeros.
 <br>

 <img align="right" alt="GIF" src="https://github.com/user-attachments/assets/db40ef75-a253-43b6-80b4-db3b636861ab" width="400" height="300" />